mtCarto/Oh-Deer/README.md

 Database setup

-The development settings require a Postgres database called "sightings" accessible by user "postgres" that is not password protected.
+The development settings require a setting up a Postgres database accessible by user "postgres".
 Be sure to add the postGIS extension.

 From the terminal, run:

-createdb -U postgres bikeDB
+createdb -U postgres Your_DB
-psql -U postgres -d bikeDB -c "CREATE EXTENSON postgis;"
+psql -U postgres -d Your_DB -c "CREATE EXTENSON postgis;"

 Syncing the tables from the Django app requires running